passkeydeveloper/passkeys.dev/content/docs/reference/terms/index.md

 ## Discoverable Credential

-A Discoverable Credential (previously known as a "resident credential" or "resident key") is a FIDO2/WebAuthn credential that is entirely stored in the authenticator (private key, credential ID, user handle, and other metadata).
-The [Relying Party (RP)](#relying-party-rp) also stores a copy of the _public_ key and credential ID
+A Discoverable Credential (known in previous version of WebAuthn as a "resident credential" or "resident key") is a FIDO2/WebAuthn credential that can be used by a user to log in to a relying party without initially providing a user ID.
+As such, all parts of the credential are entirely stored in the authenticator (private key, credential ID, user handle, and other metadata).

 [Passkeys](#passkey) are Discoverable Credentials.